-In discussing the Sixth Tradition, we considered the sufficiency of our Specific sage: Narcotics Anonymous groups need not rely on outside enterprises in ler to effectively offer recovery from -3. message: Narcotics Anonymous groups need not rely on outside enterprises in order to effectively offer recovery from addiction themselves.
+In discussing the Sixth Tradition, we considered the sufficiency of our message: Narcotics Anonymous groups need not rely on outside enterprises in order to effectively offer recovery from addiction themselves.
 In the same way, Tradition Eight reminds us that our members need no professional credentials to be effective in carrying the NA message.
 The first-hand experience each of us has in recovery from addiction is more than sufficient to qualify us to carry the message to other addicts.

-In the same vein, the Eighth Tradition reminds our groups of the value of "Professionals" are people with certain specialized skills, often recognized by the credentials given them by a certifying panel.
+In the same vein, the Eighth Tradition reminds our groups of the value of anonymity.
+"Professionals" are people with certain specialized skills, often recognized by the credentials given them by a certifying panel.
 An NA group has no such recognized "experts."
 All group members are "experts" in their own recovery, fully qualified to share that recovery with another addict.

 Finally, Tradition Eight supports the integrity of the NA group, helping it preserve what is most important about its fundamental identity.
-Narcotics Anonymous, after all, but a fellowship of addicts freely sharing with one another the simple message of their own experience?
+What is Narcotics Anonymous, after all, but a fellowship of addicts freely sharing with one another the simple message of their own experience?
 The Eighth Tradition is a firm, permanent commitment on the part of each NA group to steadfastly maintain the feature of our program that is, indeed, of foremost value.
 By agreeing that "Narcotics Anonymous should remain forever nonprofessional," we reaffirm our belief that "the therapeutic value of one addict helping another is without parallel!"
 This is the heart of our program; so long as that heart beats strongly, our fellowship and our recovery shall remain vital.